jaxxstorm/leebriggs.co.uk/_posts/2016-11-15-using-hiera-eyaml-gpg.md

 GPG keys operate under the model that everyone has their own public and private key, and everyone in your team trusts each other (hopefully you trust your colleagues!).
 In the previous step, you generated a key, now, you need to make sure all your colleagues sign your key to verify its authenticity and confirm it's valid.
 In order to do this, you need to distribute your _public_ key to everyone and they need to sign it.

-The way you distribute the public keys is up to you, but there are tools like [Keybase](https://keybase.io) or private keyservers available which you may choosr to use.
+The way you distribute the public keys is up to you, but there are tools like [Keybase](https://keybase.io) or private keyservers available which you may choose to use.
 Obviously, it's not recommended to send your puppetmasters GPG key to keybase.
 The most important consideration here is that the public keys can't be modified in transit somehow.
 This means sending the GPG keys via email over the internet is probably not a fantastic idea, however sending to your colleagues via internal email probably wouldn't be so terrible.

 At a very minimum, you'll need to sign the keys from your puppetmaster that you generated earlier.
 In order to do that, export the key in ASCII format: